Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Undoubtedly, the best way to do this is to create the conformations (many) of the molecule, each of which at one of the many conformational points along the way (of rotation), minimize the energies of these, plot the energies against the dihedral angle, and then invoke the best smooth curve to complete the graph.
 This way, at every point, the data are for the energy relaxed conformations.
 This will obviously be very time consuming and labour intensive.

 If you just want a quick and approximate dihedral energy map for that dihedral, then use the Rotate a Bond routine by selecting Movement/Rotate a Bond.
 Follow the instructions for identifying the key atoms that compose the dihedral, and then click on the Dihed.
 Eng.
 Prof. button (Dihedral Energy Profile).
-Str3Di32 will perform the desired operation and will log the data energy vs. dihedral angle into a file that starts with the molecular model's name.
+StruMM3D will perform the desired operation and will log the data energy vs. dihedral angle into a file that starts with the molecular model's name.
 So butane.sxs will have its data logged into butane.log in the directory \Str3Di\data\logs.
+StruMM3D will also draw a graph of the data, which will be saved in the "graphics" folder.

 I then just use a spreadsheet program (like MicroSoft's Excel) to graph the data.
 The exercise is visually stimulating and quite informative.
 However, you must remember that the graph is not an exact model of what you would expect if the structure/conformation of the molecule was energy minimized at each point on the graph, but it is close enough to give you some interesting data like approximate rotational barriers.